Leeds West Indian Carnival 2017

 Although some may accuse white people attending of cultural appropriation, it is not the intention of carnival.
 Instead it is meant to bring everyone together in appreciation of a culture that is a part of Britain now as much as it is uniquely its own.
 Sure, white people made their own troops for the parade and it looked daft, but others joined in other troops and just had a blast without making it about themselves, or danced and enjoyed the music as I did.

-4 thoughts on “Leeds West Indian Carnival 2017
+4 responses to “Leeds West Indian Carnival 2017”